kmarkus/microblx/API_Changes.md

 This file tracks user visible API changes.

+## v0.5.1

+- blockdiagram, ubx_launch: moved node config from `configurations` to a separate top level section `node_configurations`.
+This avoids that `configurations` becomes a hybrid dictionary/array which causes problems when importing from json.

+- pkg-config: `ubx_moddir` renamed to `UBX_MODDIR` for consistency.

 ## v0.5.0

 - support for node configuration in C and via the `ubx_launch`